waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Defeated Lass at (11, 23) on Route 24 (Nugget Bridge).

 ## Route 24 Stagnation & New Plan
-- **Route 24 Blockers (Failed Hypothesis):** The remaining trainers on Route 24, including the Rocket Grunt, are unresponsive and non-battling.
-They are not the key to progression.
+- **Route 24 Summary:** The remaining trainers on Nugget Bridge and the Rocket Grunt are unresponsive.
+This route is not the way forward.
-- **New Strategy:** My new priorities are to investigate the item ball at (11, 6) and explore the eastern path leading to the undiscovered map connection.

 ## VII.
 New Exploration Protocol (Post-Critique)
 - **Recon First:** Upon entering a new route with trainers, I will immediately use the `trainer_recon_agent` to identify all threats before exploring.